-It has only been in recent times that Oman has given a thrust to its tourism industry, still it has a very significant position in the must visit countries in the Middle East.
-It was termed the second best city to visit in the world in 2012 by a travel guide publisher Lonely planet.
+It has only been in recent times that Oman has given a thrust to its tourism industry, still, it has a very significant position in the must-visit countries in the Middle East.
+It was termed the second best city to visit in the world in 2012 by a travel guide publisher Lonely Planet.
 The Royal Opera house is a host to most of the cultural events.
 The Grand Mosque is a must visit if you are in Muscat.
 It has the world’s second largest carpet and chandelier in there!
 Since Oman is a desert, it would be no surprise if a desert itself is added to the list.
-Wahiba sands is a mandatory checklist, with its endless landscape and shifting dunes,where time itself seems to stand still.
+The Wahiba Sands is a mandatory checklist, with its endless landscape and shifting dunes, where time itself seems to stand still.
 Oman also has beautiful wadis which portray a totally a different scenic beauty of a desert.

 Image Source: media.al-sharq.com

-Qatar is one among the beauties of the Middle East and is the first ever country in that region, scheduled to host the FIFA World Cup in 2022.
+Qatar is one of the beauties of the Middle East and is the first-ever country in that region to host the FIFA World Cup in 2022.

 Doha, the capital city, is said to be the shining jewel of Qatar.
 It is also the commercial capital of the country.
 The city is a haven for shopaholics.
 There are markets and souqs that take you back to the traditional Qatari heritage and culture.
 In the night, when Doha shines bright, take a long calm walk along the Corniche, walkways beside the sea, and see the glittering lights reflected and immerse yourself in the soothing atmosphere.